rakeshbm/llm-tournament-widget/README.md

 3. **View Results**:
    - See the tournament bracket progression
-   - View the winning prompt and completion status
+   - View the winning prompt-model combination and completion status
    - Access tournament history for past competitions

 ## API Endpoints